lowrycito/handbook/pages/study-manual-general-handbook-7.md

 ### Records, Finances, and the Meetinghouse

 The bishop oversees ward records, ward finances, and the meetinghouse.
+This includes his responsibility to teach tithing and the law of the fast and to conduct tithing declaration (see 34.3.1.2; see also Doctrine and Covenants 107:68).

-He may assign much of the work with records and finances to his counselors and clerks.
+The bishop may assign much of the work with records and finances to his counselors and clerks.
 He may assign one of his counselors to serve as the ward building representative, or he may call another member to do so.

 For information about records, see chapter 33.
-For information about finances, see chapter 34.
+For information about finances, including tithing, see chapter 34.
 For information about meetinghouses, see chapter 35.

 7.2